BrenKenna/webdev-ca2/README.md

 - With the boilerplate of the side + nav bar from bootstrap, the starting JS code (slide-show, AJAX, SQL.js & jQuery) can start to look at the HTML.

   - Simple enough to setup, some work is needed on the CSS-calc() part though.
 Simplest is to use current scheme, outter height and widths to percentages.

   - Styling tables could cause some issues, could place it another div (i.e results box).

   - Need to also update the content for the landing page, but need to properly style relevant query & result boxes.

   - Settle on a color stylings for the channel buttons.

   - Can now move onto the slide-show.js, which will likely be merged with the cms.js towards the end.
 But keeping it simple for now.

+- Populating the slideshow object:

+  - Simple enough, best way forward given how the CMS.js was setup is to use the below format and appropriate getters/setters.

+  - Navigating sections / pages can be done through slideShow.getSections().keys(), and navigating a section's queries can be done through slideShow.getSection("SectionX").keys().

+  - From a package point of view, consider renaming the "Section", "Query" to something like Page1 and Item2.
+Or the user defines their own, and have a slideShow.getRoot("Section1") and slideShow.getChild("Section1", "Query1", "Label | Data").

+    slideShow.data = {

+    ​	"Section1": newMap([

+    ​		["Query1",  new Map([

+    ​				["Label", "For jQuery / DOM"],

+    ​				["Data", "SQL Query"]

+    ​			])

+    ​		]

+    ​

+    ​	])

+    }